Diffusion Language Models Can Perform Many Tasks with Scaling and Instruction-Finetuning: Introduction

-The revolutionized generative abilities of diffusion models, manifested in image generation and speech synthesis, give the promise of a strong alternative to autoregressive language models for several favorable reasons, including (1) global receptive field \vs one-sided context, and (2) non-autoregressive drafting-then-revising manner \vs restrictive unidirectional generation/autoregression.
-Hence, an intriguing question arises: \textit{can diffusion models speak languages well?} This question is in turn asking about the \textit{scalability} of diffusion language models, which can be further boiled down into the following specific research questions regarding the three key ingredients of the success of large-scale language models, \ie, data, model sizes, and tasks: \begin{compactitem} \item [{RQ 1}.] \textit{On scaling data.} Acquiring general knowledge via self-supervised pretraining from massive unlabeled data plays a crucial role in the success of the modern NLP paradigms~\citep{radford2018improving,devlin2018bert}, hence it is also of importance to enable diffusion language models to learn from massive data. \textbi{Can diffusion language models leverage knowledge from large-scale data?} \item [{RQ 2}.] \textit{On scaling model sizes.} It has been widely observed that the larger the model size, the more competent the language models become, \aka, the scaling law~\citep{kaplan2020scaling}. \textbi{Can enlarging diffusion language models effectively improve downstream tasks?} \item [{RQ 3}.] \textit{On scaling tasks.} What makes LLMs most attractive is they can tackle new tasks that they were never exposed to during training by following natural language instructions with little to no demonstrations. \textbi{Can scaled diffusion language models exhibit general zero-shot and few-shot in-context learning capabilities to generalize to unseen tasks?} \end{compactitem}
+The key to the great success of modern LLMs lies in their scalability which fosters powerful generalist capabilities.
+The question of the capability of {\method}s is thus in turn to ask about their scalability, which can be further boiled down into the following specific research questions regarding the three key ingredients of the success of large-scale LMs, i.e., data, model sizes, and tasks: \begin{itemize}[itemsep=2pt,topsep=0pt,parsep=1pt,leftmargin=20pt] \item [(i)] \textit{On scaling data.} Acquiring general knowledge via self-supervised pre-training from massive unlabeled data plays a crucial role in the success of the modern NLP paradigms~\citep{radford2018improving,devlin2018bert}, hence it is also of importance to enable Diffusion LMs to learn from massive data. \textbi{Can {\method}s leverage knowledge from large-scale data?} \item [(ii)] \textit{On scaling model sizes.} It has been widely observed that the larger the model size, the more competent the LMs become. \textbi{Can enlarging {\method}s effectively improve downstream tasks?} \item [(iii)] \textit{On scaling tasks.} What makes LLMs most attractive is they can tackle new tasks that they were never exposed to during training by following natural language and even multimodal instructions with little to no demonstrations. \textbi{Can {\method}s exhibit general zero-shot and few-shot in-context learning capabilities to generalize to unseen tasks?} \end{itemize}